-- 29.1 A "Key Decision" means a decision of the HREC which is likely: - to result in the Committee or any of the Councils incurring expenditure which is, or the making of savings which are, significant having regard to the Committee's or the Councils' budgets for the service or function to which the decision relates; or - (b) to be significant in terms of its effects on communities living or working in an area comprising two or more wards in any of the Councils' areas; - 29.2 In accordance with Section 38 of the Local Government Act 2000, in determining the meaning of "significant" regard shall be had to any guidance for the time being issued by the Secretary of State - 29.3 A decision taker may only make a key decision in accordance with the requirements of these Rules. - 29.5 The HREC shall publish a forward plan of anticipated Key Decisions. - 29.6 Notice of Key Decision
+- 29.1 A "Key Decision" means a decision of the HMEC which is likely: - (a) to result in the Committee or the Councils incurring expenditure which is, or the making of savings which are, significant having regard to the Committee's or the Councils' budgets for the service or function to which the decision relates; or - (b) to be significant in terms of its effects on communities living or working in an area comprising two or more wards in any of the Councils' areas; - 29.2 In accordance with Section 38 of the Local Government Act 2000, in determining the meaning of "significant" regard shall be had to any guidance for the time being issued by the Secretary of State - 29.3 A decision taker may only make a key decision in accordance with the requirements of these Rules. - 29.4 Only the HMEC may take Key Decisions.

+29.5 The HMEC shall publish a forward plan of anticipated Key Decisions.

+29.6 Notice of Key Decision